-In addition to AIA’s proactive advocacy work, outlined in its five year strategy 2022-2026, we also react to situations of animal cruelty .
+In addition to AIA’s proactive advocacy work, outlined in its five year strategy 2022-2026, we also react to current situations of animal cruelty .

 AIA’s International Campaigns Secretary, Marian Hussenbux is responsible for AIA’s global animal advocacy work.
 This involves writing to people of influence about animal suffering and cruelty around the world, often in support of campaigns run by other organisations.